BradJones-3/friendly-guide/TESTING.md

 If the player manages to find all the matching pairs before the timer runs out they will be greeted with the winning modal on their last matching pair.
 It will also show how many moves it took them to beat the game and also the time remaining for them to beat it.
 ![Jedi Knight Winning Modal](assets/testing-files/manual-testing/knight/knight-winning.mp4)

-Whilst in the winning modal the player has the option to play the level again by clicking the 'Play Agian' button this will take them back to the welcome message of the Jedi Knight level.
+Whilst in the winning modal the player has the option to play the level again by clicking the 'Play Again' button this will take them back to the welcome message of the Jedi Knight level.
 ![Jedi Knight Play Again](assets/testing-files/manual-testing/knight/knight-win-play-again.mp4)

-The player will also have the option to test their memory on the Jedi Master level by clicking 'Become A Jedi Master' which will take the player to the Jedi Master welcome messgae.
+The player will also have the option to test their memory on the Jedi Master level by clicking 'Become A Jedi Master' which will take the player to the Jedi Master welcome message.
 ![Jedi Master Button](assets/testing-files/manual-testing/knight/knight=play-master.mp4)

-The player can aslo click the Homepage button to return back to the homepage.
+The player can also click the Homepage button to return back to the homepage.
 ![Jedi Knight Homepage Button](assets/testing-files/manual-testing/knight/knight-win-home.mp4)

 ### Responsiveness of the [Jedi Knight Page](game-knight.html)